bopopescu/TastypieRestfulAPI/README.md

 This project is an exercise in making a barebones Restful API.
 Simple authentication and lightweight processing through the TastyPie django library.
 Documentation is as follows: <br><br>

 <h1>QuickStart</h1>
-Go to --> https://testerapi.herokuapp.com to get started There are a few endpoints each with their own purpose.
+Go to --> https://testerapi.herokuapp.com to get started. <br> There are a few endpoints each with their own purpose.
 Here is a quick start guide:

 Setup